 St. Boniface offers several opportunities for parishioners, young & old alike, to share their musical talents within the community.
 Whether your talent is instrumental or vocal, we encourage you to seek out one of our opportunities.
 The vibrancy of the programs depends greatly on parish participation.

-If you have an interest in any of these music ministries or would like more information, please contact our Music Minister at 262-628-2040, ext.
-13.
+If you have an interest in any of these music ministries or would like more information, please contact the Parish Office at 262-628-2040.

 “God has bestowed upon his people the gift of song.
 God dwells within each human person, in the place where music takes its source.
 Indeed, God, the giver of song, is present whenever his people sing his praises.” from Sing to the Lord: Music in Divine Worship – Document of the US Conference of Catholic Bishops

 This parish choir leads the worshiping assembly in its sacred song and presents selections of sacred choral music to enhance the liturgy.
 It mainly ministers at the 8:30 a.m.
 Sunday liturgy and at all major parish celebrations and holidays.
 The choir meets weekly on Wednesday evenings from 7 p.m. – 8:30 p.m. to rehearse.
 This ministry is open to parishioners of high school age and above.
 This choir has a wide variety of musical talent and experience, ranging from non-music reading members to musicians with formal training.
 Some members are cantors while others are group singers.
 The ability to read music is not required.
 New members, regardless of skill or experience, are always welcome.
 No auditions required.

 When a man is singing and cannot lift his voice, and another comes and sings with him - another who can lift his voice - then the first will be able to lift his voice too.
 That is the secret of the bond between spirit and spirit. – Martin Buber